Ojuelegba (song): Music video

 Nigerian Entertainment Today commended Clarence Peters for shooting the video and said it "depicts a thorough and true reflection of what the song preaches."
 Writing for the Royal Times, Bukola Adegunle awarded the video 3 stars out of 5, extensively stating: "creativity was displayed, which gave meaning to the video.
 The scenes were well arranged and there was a great link in all the scenes."
-Jim Donnett and Jimmy King both gave the video a 3.8 rating, commending its simplistic factor for standing out.
+Jim Donnett and Jimmy King rated the video 3.8, commending its simplistic factor.

 Live performances

 Wizkid performed the song along with "Jaiye Jaiye" at the Indigo O2 Arena in London on 26 September 2014.